KristinMenke/Pediatric-Ontogeny-Qualification/README.md

 **CYP3A4 enzyme ontogeny**

-For the Qualification of the distribution and GFR elimination of compounds, the following probe substances were included:
+For the Qualification of the CYP3A4 mediated elimination of compounds, the following probe substances were included:

 - Alfentanil [[6](#reference)]
 - Sufentanil [[7](#reference)]